 Digital asset transactions recorded on the applicable blockchain are not, from an administrative perspective, reversible without the consent and active participation of the recipient of the transaction or, in theory, control or consent of a majority of the applicable Network's aggregate hashrate.
 Once a transaction has been verified and recorded in a block that is added to the applicable blockchain, an incorrect transfer of the Digital Asset or a theft of the Digital Asset generally will not be reversible, and the applicable ETF or underlying fund may not be capable of seeking compensation for any such transfer or theft.
 It is possible that, through computer or human error, or through theft or criminal action, a Digital Asset could be transferred from custody accounts in incorrect quantities or to unauthorized third parties.
-To the extent that the Manager or the Subadvisor is unable to seek a corrective transaction with such third party or is incapable of identifying the third party that has received the Digital Asset through error or theft, the ETF or the underlying fund, as applicable, will be unable to seek redress for such error or theft, such loss could adversely affect the NAV of the ETF or the underlying fund, as applicable, and an investment in the Units.
+To the extent that the Manager or the Subadvisor is unable to seek a corrective transaction with such third party or is incapable of identifying the third party that has received the Digital Asset through error or theft, the ETF or the underlying fund, as applicable, will be unable to revert or otherwise recover incorrectly transferred Digital Asset.
+To the extent that the ETF are unable to seek redress for such error or theft, such loss could adversely affect the NAV of the ETF or the underlying fund, as applicable, and an investment in the Units.